danielthepope/imojify/README.md

 Front-end library that replaces colon :emoji: with images

 ## Introduction
-This is a front-end library that replaces text inside colons with a `<span>` element of a particular CSS class that will fetch its corresponding emoji.
+This is a front-end library that replaces text inside colons with an SVG image of its corresponding emoji.
+This means the output will look the same on all modern browsers (since unicode characters don't play nicely with Windows).
+It is also possible to add your own custom emoji to your site.

 To find the right colon emoji to use, try [emoji.muan.co](http://emoji.muan.co/).
 The images themselves were lovingly borrowed from [Twitter's Twemoji repository](https://github.com/twitter/twemoji) and the emoji map file is from the [Emoji One project](https://github.com/Ranks/emojione).

 e.g. `:smile:` becomes ![smile emoji](https://dl.dropboxusercontent.com/u/13316703/imojify/smile.png)

 The emoji scales to the size of the font, so emoji specified in `<h1>` tags will be larger than those in `<p>` tags.

+## What's new in v0.0.5
+- Replaced Gemoji with Twemoji
+- Renamed project from Gemojify to Imojify.
+All functions and class names have been renamed to reflect this
+- Added ignore selector to prevent applying `imojify()` inside certain elements
+- Created spans have `title` and `aria-label` attributes for accessibility
+- Custom emoji must be placed in the images/emoji/custom folder, like `upside_down_face.svg`
+- Use `npm run build` instead of `gulp build` in instructions
+- Performance improvements

 ## Use in your project